Memphis vs. Temple NCAA Football Odds, Plays and Insights | October 2, 2021

 Temple Stats and Trends

-- Temple has one win against the spread in four games this season.
+- Temple has one win against the spread in four games this year.

-- This year, the Owls are winless against the spread when entering a game as an underdog of 11.5 points or more.
+- The Owls have yet to cover the spread this year when underdogs by 11.5 points or more.

-- Temple's games this year have gone over the total in one out of three opportunities (33.3%).
+- Temple's games this season have gone over the point total one time in three opportunities (33.3%).

 - The Owls average 25.8 points per game, six fewer than the Tigers surrender (31.8).

-- Temple is 1-1 against the spread and 2-0 overall in games when it puts up more than 31.8 points.
+- Temple is 1-1 against the spread and 2-0 overall in games when it records more than 31.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.